-Throughout 2023, the News Safety Cohort will benefit from the following:
+The News Safety Cohort benefits from the following:

 • Peer learning with newsrooms worldwide and ongoing engagement opportunities to share lessons learned and best practices with the journalism community.